Nigiri vs. Sashimi Sushi : What’s the difference and which is better?

 - You will need to use a cutting board and not just cut on any surface, if you want to protect the edge.

 All the power in one compact piece.
-The shorter blade and handle are perfect for precision cutting, like filleting salmon or tuna for nigiri sushi and sashimi.
+The shorter blade and handle are perfect for precision cutting, like filleting salmon or tuna for nigiri, salmon sushi, and sashimi.

 - Great value for the price